Please read the following Terms and Conditions, which relate to information regarding the general use of CDEP.

-If you have purchased a licence, subscription or otherwise entered into an agreement with us (for example as a delegate at a conference) you will also be governed by the terms of that agreement, which shall prevail in the event of any conflict.
-Online purchases have additional terms and conditions relating to the transaction as indicated on the relevant section of website.
+If you have purchased a licence, subscription, or otherwise entered into an agreement with us (for example as a delegate at a conference), you will also be governed by the terms of that agreement, which shall prevail in the event of any conflict.
+Online purchases have additional terms and conditions relating to the transaction as indicated on the relevant section of the website.

 We try to ensure that website availability is uninterrupted and that transmissions will be error-free.
-However, we cannot guarantee that your access will not be suspended or restricted from time to time, including to allow for repairs, maintenance or the introduction of new facilities or services.
-We of course try to limit the frequency and duration of any suspension or restriction.
+However, we cannot guarantee that your access will not be suspended or restricted from time to time, (for e.g. when time is needed for repairs, maintenance or the introduction of new facilities or services).
+We do, of course, try to limit the frequency and duration of any suspension or restriction.

-Any request for permission of our content or images, or other use of our intellectual property not authorised under a subscription, should be made to the Press Centre at http://www.cuh.org.uk/cuh/press/press_index.html.
+Any request for permission of our content or images, or other use of our intellectual property, not authorised under a subscription, should be made to Candice Ward, Lead CDEP Educator.